 There will be at least one path through the network (that is, one set of successive activities) that defines the duration of the project.
-This is known as the critical park Any delay to any activity on this critical path will delay the completion of the project-The difference between an activity's earliest start date and its latest start date (or. equally, the difference between its earliest and latest finish dates) is known as the activity's float - it is a measure of how much the start or completion of an activity with a float of zero is critical in the sense that any delay in carrying out the activity will delay the completion date of the project as a whole.
+This is known as the critical park Any delay to any activity on this critical path will delay the completion of the project-The difference between an activity's earliest start date and its latest start date (or. equally, the difference between its earliest and latest finish dates) is known as the activity's float - it is a measure of how much the start or completion of an activity may be delayed without affecting the end date of the project.
+Any activity with a float of zero is critical in the sense that any delay in carrying out the activity will delay the completion date of the project as a whole.
 There will always be at least one pad through the network joining those critical activities - this path is known as the critical path and is shown bold in Figure 3.17.